killwing/kwitty/README.txt

 *24 kinds of timeline themes.
 *Background customization.
 *Expand shortened URLs and show rich content (photo, video etc.) inline.
-*Compact view when open as window. (app mode: select "open as window" and create a shortcut) *Login with OAuth or API proxy (GAE).
+*Compact view when open as window.
+*Login with OAuth or API proxy (GAE).
 *More info (tweet freqency, following you or not) about other users.
 *Official retweet or non-official RT.
-*Search tags with google realtime (unavailable for now, using official search instead).
 *Click to show one level reply inline.

 Tips:
 *Commands in tweet box:
     direct message: d user content
-    find user: f user
+    find user: f username
+    search tweets: s keyword
 *Click the black top bar to go to top.
-*The URL link will be detected automatically and be shortened to 'to.co'.
+*The URL link will be detected automatically and be shortened to "to.co".
+*App mode: select "open as window" and create a shortcut.

 If you have problems, please feel free to get in touch with me (@killwing) or go to "App support" on the right side.